Timeline:September 2015 - The FBI contacts the Democratic National Committee's help desk,

 January 5-6, 2017 -

 Intelligence officials meet separately with Obama and Trump to present the results of their probe into cyber espionage during the presidential campaign.
 After the president and the president-elect are briefed, the Office of the Director of National Intelligence releases a declassified version of its classified report on Russian meddling

 .
 According to the report, hackers did not breach voting machines or computers that tallied election results but Russians meddled in other ways.

-Putin ordered a multifaceted influence campaign that included spreading pro-Trump propaganda online and hacking the DNC and Podesta.
+Putin ordered a multifaceted influence campaign that included spreading pro-Trump propaganda online and hacking the DNC and Podesta, according to the report.
 Bracing for a possible Clinton win, Russian bloggers were prepared to promote a hashtag #DemocracyRIP on election night.
-Paid social media users, aka "trolls," shared stories about Clinton controversies to create a cloud of scandal around her campaign.
+Paid social media users shared stories about Clinton controversies to create a cloud of scandal around her campaign.

 In the statement, he acknowledges that the Russian government may have been linked to the DNC hacking